CobayaSampler/cobaya/docs/installation.rst

 .. _install_mpi:

-Optional: MPI parallelisation
+Optional: MPI parallelization
 -----------------------------

-Enabling MPI parallelisation is optional but highly recommended: it will allow you to better utilise the size of your cluster.
+Enabling MPI parallelization is optional but highly recommended: it will allow you to better utilise the size of your cluster.
 MPI enables inter-process communication, of which many samplers can take advantage, e.g. for achieving a faster convergence of an MCMC proposal distribution, or a higher acceptance rate in a nested sampler.

 First, you need to install an MPI implementation in your system.
 We recommend `OpenMPI <https://www.open-mpi.org/>`_.
 Install it using your system's package manager (``sudo apt install libopenmpi`` in Debian-based systems) or contact your local IT service.